yeromero/reactjs-shopping-cart/README.md

 ```

-## 4. Clone the repo with the app developed by Kris Urbas
+## 4. Clone the repo

+You will find the app developed by Kris Urbas, the Dockerfile and the docker-compose.yaml designed for this hands-on.

 ```sh